postsharp/Metalama.Documentation/content/conceptual/aspects/advising/implementing-interfaces.md

 The next step is to ensure that the aspect class generates all interface members.
 We can do this declaratively or programmatically and add implicit or explicit implementations.

 > [!NOTE]
 > The <xref:Metalama.Framework.Advising.AdviserExtensions.ImplementInterface*> method does not verify if the aspect generates all required members.
-If your aspect commits to introduce a member, the C# compiler will report errors.
+If your aspect fails to introduce a member, the C# compiler will report errors.

 Let's start with the declarative approach.